G

 Some teams leave Profound for the opposite reason: they need even more, with the security paperwork to match.

-AthenaHQ is frequently named as the closest in depth for large organizations, with self-serve pricing reported in the $265 to $295 a month range and an enterprise tier above that.
-Brandlight targets the same governance-heavy buyer.
-The thing to check here is not features but compliance: Profound is cited as the platform that most clearly clears bars like SOC 2 Type II and HIPAA, and many cheaper alternatives are simply silent on certifications.
+The thing to check here is not features but compliance: Profound is cited as the platform that most clearly clears bars like SOC 2 Type II, and many cheaper alternatives are simply silent on certifications.
 If you work in finance or healthcare, that silence is a procurement blocker, so confirm it in writing before you switch.

-The Dimension Trackers Skip: Can AI Even Reach Your Pages
+The Dimension Trackers Skip: Can AI Even Reach Your Pages?

 Every tool above answers some version of "what do the engines say about me."
 None of them answers the question underneath it: can the engines read your site at all.
 That is a different job from Profound's entirely.

 The reason this matters is blunt.
-You can rank first on Google and still be invisible to ChatGPT, Claude, Gemini, and Perplexity, because a firewall rule or a JavaScript-only render is quietly turning their crawlers away.
-A share-of-voice tracker will faithfully report that zero as if it were a content problem, when the real cause is that the bot never fetched the page, which is why confirming reachability belongs before any content work. geotoolbox adds that check on top of the same multi-engine tracking: it tells you whether the major AI crawlers can actually fetch and render each page, and flags the WAF and rendering blocks that cause silent zeros.
-In our scans, a firewall rule or a JavaScript-only render is one of the most common reasons a brand shows near-zero AI visibility while it ranks perfectly well in Google.
+You can rank first on Google and still be invisible to ChatGPT, Claude, Gemini, and Perplexity, because a web application firewall (WAF) rule or a JavaScript-only render is quietly turning their crawlers away.
+A share-of-voice tracker will faithfully report that zero as if it were a content problem, when the real cause is that the bot never fetched the page, which is why confirming reachability belongs before any content work.

 To be fair, this check is not unique to one tool.
 Trakkr, for one, reports AI crawler activity as part of its tracking.
 But among the visibility trackers most teams actually compare, a dedicated reachability check is the missing first step, not a standard feature, and it is worth running before you pay for anything that assumes your pages are already readable.